 Lviv Old Town: The Paris of Ukraine

 I arrived in Lviv after a 6-hour train ride from Kiev.
 After quickly depositing my bags at the British Club Apartments, I walked a couple of blocks to the old town section.
 My destination point was Rynok Square, the heart of the old town.
 It wasn’t far, but it took me quite a while to get there; I had to keep stopping to admire the stunning buildings, like the 19th century Opera House, an eclectic fusion of Baroque and Renaissance style architecture.

 One of the first things I like to do after arriving in a new city is going to the highest vantage point to get a bird’s eye view and overall bearing of the city.
 In Lviv, that’s the bell tower in the City Hall building.
 The tall turret is old, and the 220 dizzying spiral steps to the top are foot-worn and uneven.
 Visitors on their way back down squeeze by in the tight shaft space.
 But I persisted.
 At the top, I stooped to emerge from the small door on to a narrow terrace.
 Surrounding me is a 360° panorama of the colorful old town.

 The “New Town” of Lviv is a bit of a misnomer.
 There are many interesting sights here, built in the past, though not as old.
 The House of Scientists is an 1898 neo-Baroque palace, once used as a casino as well as a shooting site for films.
 Potocki Palace, which houses European Art of the ХІV-ХVІІІ centuries, is easy to find – just look for the multi-colored “umbrella ceiling” on the street in front of the 18th-century Parisian-style building.

 Read the rest of this article about Lviv in International Living Magazine.

-Click on the image below to PIN so you can easily find again:
+Click on the image below to PIN to find things to do in Lviv again: